HussieniEltawil/Furniture-Sales-Dashboard/README.md

 ## 📊 Project Overview
 This project presents an interactive **Power BI dashboard** designed to analyze furniture sales performance.

-The goal is to transform raw data into meaningful insights that help understand:
+The goal is to transform raw data into meaningful insights to better understand:
 - Customer behavior
 - Product performance
 - Sales trends across regions and time

----

-## 🛠 Tools Used
-- Excel → Data cleaning & preparation
-- Power BI → Data visualization & dashboard design

 ---